polyduekes-git/amiberry/docs/README.md

 Or the Homebrew package:

       brew install --cask amiberry

 ### Distro package management

 Some distros (like RetroPie, DietPi, Pimiga, and others) already include Amiberry either pre-installed or through their package management systems.
 Please follow the methods provided in those distros for a smoother experience and refer to their owners for support during this process.

+### FreeBSD

+Amiberry is available as port and pkg on FreeBSD, to install the port from source refer to [Compile from source](https://github.com/BlitterStudio/amiberry/wiki/Compile-from-source)

+to install the pkg:

+      pkg install amiberry

 ## Compile from source